robcarver17/pysystemtrade/docs/userguide.md

 Neither should you override 'daily_prices'.

 Finally data methods should not do any caching.
-[Caching](#caching) is done within the system.
+[Caching](#caching) is done within the system class.

 #### Creating a new type of data (or extending an existing one)